Topologically Protected Quantum Coherence in a Superatom: Topological superatom

 The values of $\lambda_{\pm,1/2}$, which are determined by the system parameters, affect the form of the edge states.
 In Fig.~\ref{figS5}, we show $\lambda_{-,1/2}$ for two cases, i.e., $|t_c|=|t_p|$ and $|t_c| \neq |t_p|$ in the topological phase ($-2|t_p|<\delta<2|t_p|$).
 As $|t_c|=|t_p|$, only one parameter, $\lambda_{-,1}$ or $\lambda_{-,2}$ is nonzero.
 However, in the case of $|t_c| \neq |t_p|$, both $\lambda_{-,1}$ and $\lambda_{-,2}$ are nonzero.
 This two different forms of edge states have distinctive features in the finite-size effects of the edge states, as we show in the main text.

-The edge states shown above describe long lattices.
-For short lattices, the edge states will not be localized to one edge, but mix with each other, as shown in Fig.~\ref{figS6}.
-The mixed edge states may have interesting observable effects.
-The topological materials have large scales where the mixing of edge states is hard to observe.
-However, in some quantum simulating systems (such as circuit-QED, and trapped ions), the lengths of the systems are finite.
-Therefore, finite-size topological phenomena could be observed.
+The edge states shown above, i.e., Eqs.~(\ref{wavefunction1})-(\ref{wavefunction2}), describe long lattices, as shown in Fig.~\ref{figS6}(a).
+For short lattices, the edge states are not separated, but hybridize with each other, as shown in Fig.~\ref{figS6}(b).
+The hybridized edge states may have interesting observable effects.
+The hybridization leads to splitting between edge states (see Fig.~\ref{figS6}(c)).
+As shown in Fig.~\ref{figS6}(d), the hybridized edge states can be written as $\psi_{\pm}=\frac{1}{\sqrt{2}}(\psi_L \pm \psi_R)$, where $\psi_L$ and $\psi_R$ are the left and right localized edge states, respectively.
+We consider left edge state to be the initial state, i.e., $\psi_0=\frac{1}{\sqrt{2}}(\psi_+ + \psi_-)$.
+The evolution of the system is

+where $\tilde{\omega}_0$ is the middle frequency of two edge states, and $\Delta_s$ represents the splitting between them.
+When $\Delta_s \approx 0$, the excitation localizes to the left edge of the atom array.
+Otherwise, the excitation oscillates between the left-edge and right-edge atoms.
+This oscillatory behavior shows the interaction between edge states.
+Since the atoms at left and right edges are respectively subradiant and superradiant, the excitation mainly relaxes from the right edge.
+And from the revival of the excitation, we can estimate the decay rate of the superradiant (right) edge state.
+For the case $\delta/\delta_c=0.25$, the value of $\Delta_s$ becomes $4.6\times 10^{-5}\kappa$.
+Because of $\Delta_s \ll \gamma$, the edge states are localized during the lifetime of single atoms.
+However, when $\Delta_s$ becomes large ($\Delta_s \approx \gamma$), the population dynamics of the subradiant edge state can be used to measure the coupling strength of the edge states.